tomfordweb/SBR-Discounts/README.md

 Enter your username, password, and organization ID in `.env`.

+You can put a square "logo" in the public folder to have a watermark for generated coupons.

 Use at own risk, this app in its current state has no real security and should only be used by trusted individuals.
 Using `.env` to store your credentials is unsafe.

 -----------------------------------------------------------------------